k2-fsa/libriheavy/README.md

 ```

 This is the full version of Libriheavy which can be use for various speech tasks.
-You can further extract the manifests for pure ASR model training purpose by:
+You can further extract the manifests for pure ASR training purpose by:

 ```
 bash run.sh --stage 2 --stop-stage 2